 - These results highlight profit gains available to ranches within this MLRA from conservation program participation. - Our rigorous models show increased cattle production numbers (Table 2) as the result of prescribed grazing.
-Ranchers may be unaware of this possible added benefit of NRCS programs; education about such benefits may promote conservation program participation.
+Ranchers may be unaware of this possible added benefit of NRCS programs; education about such benefits may promote conservation program participation. - Studies of other MLRAs with multiple representative ranch types have shown that project size (in acres)

-- Project size (in acres) and assumed harvest efficiency benefits can change practice adoption outcomes for both types of prescribed grazing.
-Ranches with larger project sizes may see greater gains in WDF and receive larger total incentive payments. - There are possible non-market and ecological benefits from prescribed grazing not quantified here.
+and assumed harvest efficiency benefits can change practice adoption outcomes for both types of prescribed grazing.
+Ranches with larger project sizes may see greater gains in WDF and receive larger total incentive payments.

+• There are possible non-market and ecological benefits from prescribed grazing not quantified here.
 Further research is needed to understand how these values affect program adoption and economic outcomes.